 Thus, the proposed approach to defining "food service ware" does not allow for a level playing field across all producers and introduces ambiguity as to the obligated party for these covered materials.
-The intent of SB 54 is to first obligate the brand owner of the product that utilizes the "food service ware" for their products, who ultimately specifies its design, rather than to place responsibility on the manufacturer of the product or packaging (if a different person).
+The intent of SB 54 is to first obligate the brand owner "who manufactures a product that uses covered material" (e.g., food service ware), as that person ultimately specifies its design and service, rather than to obligate the manufacturer of the food service ware (if a different person).

-Subdivision (a)(8)(A) identifies types of "food service ware" and now states that those types include "other goods typically used with food, provided that such goods are intended or marketed to be used, or are customarily used, in the act of consuming food or providing to consumers food or beverages that require no further preparation or packaging prior to consumption."
+Subdivision (a)(8)(A) identifies types of "food service ware" and states that those types include "other goods typically used with food, provided that such goods are intended or marketed to be used, or are customarily used, in the act of consuming food or providing to consumers food or beverages that require no further preparation or packaging prior to consumption."
 "Other goods typically used with food," "intended," and "customarily used" are very subjective, again forcing producers to make judgement calls on terms whose meaning can vary from person to person.
-AMERIPEN recommends striking "intended or marketed to be used, or are customarily," as this is not a readily measurable standard and "customarily used" is not something in the control of the producer.
-Furthermore, striking it would be aligned with the last sentence of the subdivision, which AMERIPEN supports.
+AMERIPEN recommends striking "intended or marketed to be used, or are customarily," as this is not a readily discernible standard and "customarily used" is not something in the control of the producer.
+Furthermore, striking it would align with the last sentence of the subdivision, which AMERIPEN supports.
 AMERIPEN does support the addition of clarifying language to this subdivision in this draft, specifically as contained in "[...] act of consuming [...] put to such use."